SciRuby/daru/README.md

 * Automate testing for both MRI and JRuby.
 * Enable creation of DataFrame by only specifying an NMatrix/MDArray in initialize.
 Vector naming happens automatically (alphabetic) or is specified in an Array.
 * Add support for missing values in vectors.
+* Add normal and destructive map iterators.
+* Completely test all functionality for NMatrix and MDArray.